Innovative research looking for new ways to treat pancreatic cancer underway

 Discovery research is vital to better understand this devastating disease

 Immunotherapy treatments, which boost the immune system’s ability to recognise and destroy cancer cells, have proven a revelation for some types of cancers, such as leukaemia, but have so far been ineffective at treating pancreatic cancer.
-Dr Seth Coffelt and his team in Glasgow have previously studied how some immune cells, called gamma delta T cells, play a role in driving the progression of pancreatic tumours.
+Professor Seth Coffelt and his team in Glasgow have previously studied how some immune cells, called gamma delta T cells, play a role in driving the progression of pancreatic tumours.
 It is thought that they do this by controlling the activity of other types of immune cells, to produce the ideal environment for the tumour to grow and spread to other parts of the body.

-Using cutting-edge techniques, Dr Coffelt and his team now aim to learn more about how the immune system functions as pancreatic cancer spreads, so that they can try to identify new ways to target pancreatic cancer and offer hope to those who have been diagnosed.
+Using cutting-edge techniques, Professor Coffelt and his team now aim to learn more about how the immune system functions as pancreatic cancer spreads, so that they can try to identify new ways to target pancreatic cancer and offer hope to those who have been diagnosed.

 Claire lost both her stepdad, Billy, and her ex-husband, Stephen, from pancreatic cancer.
 Tragically, each died within a year of diagnosis, and now Claire is determined to raise awareness of the need for more research.